University of East London

 Administration email:

 [email protected]

 About the programme

 The programme is based in the University of East London's Stratford Campus.
-Training at UEL is seen as a collaborative venture between the University-based programme and clinical psychologists in the north Thames London region, who, in addition to supervising trainees' clinical placements are also actively involved in programme teaching, assessment, management and selection.
+Training at UEL is seen as a collaborative venture between the University-based programme and clinical psychologists in the north Thames London region, who, in addition to supervising trainees' clinical placements are also actively involved in programme teaching, assessment, management and admissions.
 The north Thames London programmes (UEL, UCL and RHUL) share an extensive range of placements, particularly in specialist areas.

 The programme is a postgraduate course of full-time study and lasts for three years.
 There is no option to take the programme part-time.